andrewkimjoseph/plpfinalproject/README.md

 2. Adding, viewing, and deleting agents (who work for loan-giving institutions).

 3. Adding and viewing referrals added by agents.
 In the app, a referral is anyone who is interested in taking a loan.
-Once an agent send their details, the client should continue the conversation with the referral.4.
-Generating loan repaymeny schedules for prospective borrowers.
+Once an agent send their details, the client should continue the conversation with the referral.

+4. Generating loan repaymeny schedules for prospective borrowers.
 The loans can either be fixed interest or reducing balance interest.

 ## TECHNICAL REQUIREMENTS OF THE PROJECT
 PROGRAMMING LANGUAGE USED: **DART 2.18.2**